Resources For Homebuyers

 Begin by filling out our Screening Form.

-Continue preparing for the purchase of a home!
+Continue preparing for the purchase of a home.

 Locate your financial documents.

-When invited to apply for a home, we will the following income documentation: paystubs, tax returns, and bank statements.
+When invited to apply for a home, we will require the following income documentation: paystubs, tax returns, and bank statements.

 Obtain a pre-qualification letter from a lender.

-View our Approved Lender list here.
+View our Approved Lenders here.

 Complete a homebuyer education course.